fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/direct-routing-enable-users.md

 The supported CSV file contains no headers, with a single column of your Direct Routing numbers.
 If you select **Upload CSV**, select the **Upload CSV** icon and select your CSV file.

+The CSV file format requirements are to have a single column, with the first row populated as **TelephoneNumber** and each subsequent row including one phone number.

 6. Select **Next** and proceed to review the validated numbers to be reserved by Microsoft's telephone number management inventory.

 7. Select **Confirm**, then select **Finish**